Markovian acyclic directed mixed graphs for discrete data: Toward a parameterization of the discrete Markov model for an ADMG

-Here $w$ is a vertex that is given the value $1$ in every head in $g_{\ii_V}(B, W)$, but is `flipped' so it is set equal to $0$ in $g_{\ii_V}(B\cup \{w\}, W)$ and is removed from the partition in $g_{\ii_V}(B, W\setminus \{w\})$.
-A major difficulty in the overall proof of Theorem \ref{thm:parametrization} stems from the fact that, though each piece produced after a reduction is itself reducible, we will not generally be able to flip the same vertex in each piece.
+Here, $w$ is a vertex that is given the value $1$ in every head in $g_{x_V}(B, W)$, but is ``flipped'' so it is set equal to $0$ in $g_{x_V}(B\cup\{w\}, W)$ and is removed from the partition in $g_{x_V}(B, W\setminus\{w\})$.
+A major difficulty in the overall proof of Theorem~\ref{teoparametrization} stems from the fact that, though each $g_{x_A}$ produced after a reduction is itself reducible or of the form $g_{x_A}(C, C)$, we will not generally be able to flip the same vertex in each term.